 - a handful of mini eggs for decoration

-- In a large bowl or bowl of your stand mixer, cream butter and sugars together until light and fluffy.
+- Make dough: In a large bowl or bowl of your stand mixer, cream butter and sugars together until light and fluffy.
 This takes a few minutes.

 - Add egg and egg yolk and mix until well combined.
 Whisk in salt and baking soda, then mix in flour (using low speed) just until combined (you don’t want to overmix).
 The batter will be very thick.
 Fold in chopped mini eggs with a spatula.